 This applied integration core rotation provides an exposure to the principles and practices of community-oriented primary care with an emphasis on disease prevention and health maintenance patients across the lifespan to include infants, children, adolescents, adults and elderly as well as the opportunity to further techniques in history taking, physical examination, and health behavior counseling.
-Students also gain insight to the socio-environmental factors effecting the provision of healthcare services.
+Students also gain insight into the contextual factors such as family structure, income level and access to care that affect the provision of healthcare services.

-Credit: 4 semester hours Course Directors: Katherine Erdman Course Offered: Fall 3
+Course Director: Katherine Erdman

+Course Offered: Fall 3